As a foreigner, whenever you talk about buying land in Thailand, some smart Alec pops up and says, “You can’t own land in Thailand, so ner”!

 This might sound like scaremongering, but considering the average Thai household debt stands at 248,000 Baht, and the prevalence of black market loans and gambling, you’ll find that this is more common than you think.

 There are four types of land ownership/possession in Thailand:

-- A land ‘awaiting' a full title deed is granted the document Nor Sor 3 Kor.
+A land ‘awaiting' a full title deed is granted the document Nor Sor 3 Kor, as follows:

-- The land is measured by the Land Department; therefore, it has its exact boundaries.
+- The land is measured by the Land Department; therefore it has exact boundaries.

-- This type of land may be sold, transferred, or mortgaged in the same manner as land with freehold title deed (Chanote) as long as it is ready to be a full title deed.
+- This type of land may be sold, transferred, or mortgaged in the same manner as land with a freehold title deed (Chanote), as long as it is ready to be a full title deed.

 - In order to change the title to a Chanote, the owner of the land may file a petition to the Land Department to file a request to change it to a full title deed (Chanote), and the Land Department may do so if there is no opposition made against the petition.

-- The difference between this type of land title deed and the Nor Sor 3 Gor is that a land with Nor Sor 3 title has never yet been measured by the Land Department; hence the land has no exact boundaries.
+The difference between this type of land title deed and the Nor Sor 3 Gor is that land with a Nor Sor 3 title has never been measured by the Land Department; hence the land has no exact boundaries.

-- The Nor Sor 3 title may later be switched to a Nor Sor 3 Gor then subsequently transform to that title to a freehold title deed (Chanote) in the future.
+The Nor Sor 3 title may later be switched to a Nor Sor 3 Gor, and can subsequently be transformed to a freehold title deed (Chanote) in the future.

 This type of title deed is least recommended.
-A land with a possessory right has never been substantiated by Department, but is only recognized by tax payments at the Local Administrative Office.
+A land with a possessory right has never been substantiated by the Land Department and is only recognized by tax payments at the Local Administrative Office.